teravoz/react-webrtc-adapter/README.md

 The `register()` method is required to initialize a session with the Teravoz platform.

-For initialization it requires a Javascript object with the following properties:
+The initialization requires a Javascript Object with the following properties:
 * **username** *(string)* - your peer number
 * **password** *(string)* - your peer password

-The `register()` method returns a `Promise`.
-Once the `Promise` is resolved, you are able to make and receive calls.
+The `register()` emits the registering/registered/registrationFailed events.
+Once the registered is emitted, you are able to make and receive calls.

 > PS: you can handle the promise with the `.then()` callback method or using `async/await`.